 The way you introduce new food to your baby will make a difference in how they respond to it.
 Introduce kiwi when no other new food has been served at the previous meal.
-Start with a small amount and see how they react.
-Once they show signs of liking, add it to their regular meal plan.
+Start with a small amount and see how he reacts.
+Once he shows signs of liking the fruit, add it to the regular meal plan.

 Nutritional Value of Kiwi

-This super fruit is packed with vital nutrients such as vitamins K, C and E, potassium, folate, dietary fibre, copper, choline, magnesium and phosphorus.
+This superfruit is packed with vital nutrients such as vitamins K, C and E, potassium, folate, dietary fibre, copper, choline, magnesium and phosphorous.